papir805/craigslist_web_scraper/.ipynb_checkpoints/README-checkpoint.md

 3. *Load* data into PostgreSQL database using `Psycopg2`

 # To-Do List:
+- [ ] Make the search work for any regular expression in CL services section
 - [ ] Capture prices containing decimals using regular expressions
 - [X] Improve countdown timer during extraction process **(completed 1/9/22)**
 - [ ] Modularize extraction process by breaking code into smaller chunks